-It is true that SharePoint has reigned supreme as an intranet portal for well over a decade, and even today it holds a big chunk of the market share with about 400,000 businesses and over 75% of Fortune 500 companies using it as a collaboration and productivity platform.
+SharePoint has indeed reigned supreme as an intranet portal for well over a decade, and even today it holds a big chunk of the market share with about 400,000 businesses and over 75% of Fortune 500 companies using it as a collaboration and productivity platform.

 Until 2012, SharePoint had to be installed on-premises which meant investing in high-end servers to support and manage data, and since it didn’t meet the requirements of most companies, out-of-the-box; companies had to depend on highly qualified SharePoint professionals to customize it and integrate it with their business systems – making intranets one of the most expensive IT investments.

-Technology has progressed rapidly in the span of six years.
-The world today is about digitization, cloud transformation, robotics and analytics.
+Technology has progressed rapidly in six years.
+The world today is about digitization, cloud transformation, robotics, and analytics.
 Market trends and competition have altered business needs and work goals.

 Enterprises are moving from legacy systems hosted on their servers to the cloud.
 Further, users are expecting corporate intranets to mimic the experience they get from the apps they are accustomed to using daily – to communicate, share, buy goods, watch movies, etc.

-A ready to go, cloud-based Office 365 (now renamed Microsoft 365) intranet is an easy and affordable SharePoint intranet alternative, as it is not complex, can be quickly implemented within your Microsoft Office 365 environment and provides a modern experience that engages your employees.
+A ready to go, cloud-based Microsoft 365 intranet is an easy and affordable SharePoint intranet alternative, as it is not complex, can be quickly implemented within your Microsoft 365 environment, and provides a modern experience that engages your employees.

 Businesses and workplaces across the globe are changing and so are the technology expectations of its users – mobility, personalization, collaboration, and easy access to information being at the top of the list.

 Many organizations are still using their age-old, trusted, 100% customized SharePoint intranets, and they are working out just fine.
 So, why do they need to upgrade?